-Brainstem slices containing the superior olivary complex (SOC) were prepared from Lister hooded rats (12-14 days old, killed by decapitation in accordance with the UK Animals, Scientific Procedures Act, 1986; previously described in Wong et al., 2003).
-In brief, transverse slices (200 $\mu$ m thick) containing the MNTB were cut in low sodium artificial CSF (aCSF) at $^{\circ}$ O°C, and slices were then stored at 37°C for 1 hour in normal aCSF, after which they were stored at room temperature ( $\sim$ 20°C) until use.
-Composition of the normal aCSF was (mM): NaCl 125, KCl 2.5, NaHCO3 26, glucose 10, NaH2PO4 1.25, sodium pyruvate 2, myo-inositol 3, CaCl2 2, MgCl2 1 and ascorbic acid 0.5; pH was 7.4 when continuously bubbled with 95% O2 / 5% CO2.
-In the low sodium aCSF, NaCl was replaced by 250 mM sucrose and CaCl2 and MgCl2 concentrations were 0.1 and 4 mM, respectively.
-Imaging and Electrophysiology

-Imaging was used as previously described (Billups et al., 2002) to identify neurones with intact calyceal synaptic connections.
-Briefly, MNTB neurons were loaded with 7 $\mu$ M Fura2 acetoxymethyl ester (Fura2-AM; Molecular Probes, Eugene, OR, USA) for ~4 minutes and then viewed with a Photometrics Cool SNAP-fx camera after a single 100 ms exposure to light at 380 nm wavelength (provided by a xenon arc lamp controlled by a Cairn Optoscan monochromater; Cairn Instruments, Faversham, UK).
+Preparation of brain slices.
+Brainstem slices containing the superior olivary complex (SOC) were prepared from Lister hooded rats (12-14 days old, killed by decapitation in accordance with the UK Animals, Scientific Procedures Act, 1986; previously described in Wong et al. 2003).
+In brief, transverse slices (200 μ m thick) containing the MNTB were cut in low sodium artificial CSF (aCSF) at 0°C, and slices were then stored at 37°C for 1 h in normal aCSF, after which they were stored at room temperature (~20°C) until use.
+Composition of the normal aCSF was (mM): NaCl 125, KCl 2.5, NaHCO3 26, glucose 10, NaH2PO4 1.25, sodium pyruvate 2, myo-inositol 3, CaCl2 2, MgCl2 1, and ascorbic acid 0.5; pH was 7.4 when continuously bubbled with 95% O2-5% CO2.
+Imaging and electrophysiology.
+Imaging was used as previously described (Billups et al. 2002) to identify neurones with intact calyceal synaptic connections.
+Briefly, MNTB neurons were loaded with $7 \,\mu$ M Fura2 acetoxymethyl ester (Fura2-AM; Molecular Probes, Eugene, OR, USA) for $\sim 4 \min$ and then viewed with a Photometrics Cool SNAP-fx camera after a single 100 ms exposure to light at 380 nm wavelength (provided by a xenon arc lamp controlled by a Cairn Optoscan monochromater; Cairn Instruments, Faversham, UK).
 Fluorescent images were displayed using the Metafluor imaging suite software (version 7, Molecular Devices, Sunnyvale CA, USA).
-A region of interest was drawn around labelled neurons and a train of stimuli (200 Hz, 200 ms) delivered through an external bipolar platinum electrode placed at the midline across the slice from a DS2A isolated stimulator (pulses of ~8V, 0.02 ms; Digitimer, Welwyn Garden City, UK).
+A region of interest was drawn around labelled neurons and a train of stimuli (200 Hz, 200 ms) delivered through an external bipolar platinum electrode placed at the midline across the slice from a DS2A isolated stimulator (pulses of $\sim 8 \text{ V}$, 0.02 ms; Digitimer, Welwyn Garden City, UK).
 Connected neurons were identified by a reduction in the 380 nm signal due to the postsynaptic rise in calcium concentration following the synaptic stimulation.
 Cells were then located visually under the microscope and patch clamped.